edgefirst-dev/core/README.md

 ### fs()

-The `fs` function gives you access to a file system object powered by Cloudflare R2.
+The `fs` function gives you an instance of [@mjackson/file-storage](https://github.com/mjackson/file-storage) powered by Cloudflare R2.

 ```ts
 import { fs } from "@edgefirst-dev/core";